Skip to Main Content

 Cash Rebates, Tax Credits and What the CNC Actually Pays

-The Romanian scheme is a true cash rebate, not a tax credit — and that distinction matters because it determines when money actually reaches your production account and how predictable the cashflow plan is.
+The Romanian scheme is a true cash rebates, not a tax credit — and that distinction matters because it sets when money actually reaches your production account and how predictable the cashflow plan is.

 • The Romanian scheme pays a percentage of qualifying local spend in cash, not as an offset against corporate tax owed